ElliottZaki/Boris-Bikes-Remastered/README.md

 2. Define a 'stack trace'.
   A stack trace shows a list of method messages prior to exception or error message being thrown.
 This traceback can be extremely useful in order to isolate errors and bugs in your programme.

+# Domain Model:
+Please go to the model_structure folder to access the domain model for this project.

 # Task 4 - Debugging an Error:
 To complete this challenge, you will need to:
 1. Write down the type of error